 Light intensity should be tailored to the different types of corals in your tank.
-Soft and LPS corals require lower intensity (50-250 μ mol/m2/s), while SPS corals need higher intensity (250-450 μ mol/m2/s).
+Soft and LPS corals require lower intensity (50-250 $\mu$ mol/m/s), while SPS corals need higher intensity (250-450 $\mu$ mol/m/s).

 Intensity is of particular importance as too much will cause photoinhibition and in extreme cases can cause damage to zooxanthellae leading to coral bleaching.
 On the other hand, insufficient intensity will starve the corals.
 As such, we recommend using a PAR/Spectrum meter to set up not only the intensity but the ideal spectrum as per the below.